 Our 4-step process to gravel road repair has proven to be MUCH more effective than just topping off the road with new gravel or grading with a blade.

-The first step is to break the surface and potholes up.
-Just filling in potholes with gravel is like cooking with a teflon fry pan, the food will not stick and neither will the gravel due to the compacted material in the pothole.
-Just filling it with gravel will cause the problem to reoccur in one to two weeks, depending on traffic.
+The first step in prepratation to repair the driveway is to break the surface and potholes up.
+Potholes must be broken up to below the lowest point of the pothole.
+By not performing this task just filling it with gravel will cause the problem to reoccur in one to two weeks, depending on traffic.
 The only way to permanently eliminate a pothole is to dig it up completely and fill with gravel that is compacted in layers.

 The second step is to establish a crown in the road or driveway for water to properly drain to the side, usually at a 3 – 4 degree angle slope on both sides of the centerline.
 Standing water that pools on the road is a recipe for potholes.
 If the road is below grade at the side, create a ditch along the side of the road will facilitate water drainage.
 In a worst case scenario, the only way to fix the drainage problem is to increase the height of the road by adding new gravel.